civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

           diplomacy screen.
 (To be fixed)
 Added:    New database flags for modders:
 - AdvanceDB:
-   GoodyHutExcluded     Advance cannot be obtained froma goody hut.
+   GoodyHutExcluded     Advance cannot be obtained from a goody hut.

 2006-03-11 (Revision 553)
 Added:    New database flags for modders: